 We accept simultaneous submissions, but please notify us immediately if your work is accepted elsewhere.

-Submissions should be in .RTF format, with all poems in a single ﬁle.
+Submissions should be in .RTF, .DOC, or .DOCX format, with all poems in a single ﬁle.
 The name of the ﬁle should include your last name.
 Please be sure to provide your name and e-mail address on every page of your submission.